Search

 Simply put, WLAN is a network system, while Wi-Fi is a technology in this network system.
 Therefore, WLAN includes Wi-Fi.

-A Wi-Fi network generally consists of at least one AP and one or more STAs.
+A Wi-Fi network generally consists of at least one wireless access point (AP) and one or more wireless stations (STAs).
 The AP allows STAs to connect to the Wi-Fi network.
-This function is also supported by other Wi-Fi devices such as wireless routers (integrated with the AP function).
+This function is also supported by other Wi-Fi devices such as wireless routers integrated with the AP function.
+APs provide 802.11-compliant wireless access services for STAs, acting as a bridge between wired networks and wireless networks.

-In home scenarios, home wireless routers are most commonly used to achieve Wi-Fi connections.
-In enterprise scenarios, Wi-Fi connections can be set up in the following modes:
+In home Wi-Fi scenarios, home wireless routers are most commonly used to achieve Wi-Fi connections.
+In enterprise Wi-Fi scenarios, Huawei WLANs support the following types of Wi-Fi network deployments:

 • Centralized AC + Fit AP deployment